From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.

 In retrospect, maybe the programmer just figured "I'll do what Jim says... and add some nudity for kicks."

-The dreadful Man Enough has appeared in Crapshoot form before, and you can read it here.
+The dreadful Man Enough has appeared in Crapshoot form before.
 Walls didn't design it, it's just from the company he left Sierra to work with.
 Tsunami Games/Media is no real loss to the industry, honestly.
 At some point, we may look at Blue Force or Police Quest: Open Season here, but it won't be for a while.
 Need a break from cops and robbers at this point.

-Music from the games, including the full version of Cell Block Love from Leisure Suit Larry 6, can be found at Quest Studios .
-Plenty of Let's Plays are available of the whole series, head over there and choose your poison.
-If you'd rather play the games, Police Quest 1-4 are in a bundle at GOG.COM , as is SWAT 1 and 2 .
-3 is really janky these days, but 4 remains a very solid - if ultra picky - tactical shooter.
+Music from the games, including the full version of Cell Block Love from Leisure Suit Larry 6, can be found in the Quest Studios Archive.
+Plenty of Let's Plays are available of the whole series.
+If you'd rather play the games, Police Quest 3 is really janky these days, but 4 remains a very solid—if ultra picky—tactical shooter.
 Who made it?
 Little company called Irrational.
 You've probably never heard of them.